hmthanh/thesis/paper/papers.md

 [45] M. Nickel, K. Murphy, V. Tresp, and E. Gabrilovich.
 A review of relational machine learning for knowledge graphs.
 Proceedings of the IEEE, 104(1):
 11–33, 2015.

 [46] M. Nickel, L. Rosasco, and T. A. Poggio.
 Holographic embeddings of knowledge graphs.
-In Proceedings of the irtieth AAAI Conference on Articial
+In Proceedings of the irtieth AAAI Conference on Artificial
 Intelligence, February 12-17, 2016, Phoenix, Arizona, USA., pages 1955–1961, 2016.
 URL http://www.aaai.org/ocs/index.php/AAAI/AAAI16/paper/
 view/12484